Schmudus/INDX-for-Sovol-SV08max/README.md

 ## Nozzle offset determination
 Nudge or camera is recommended while camera is already implemented in INDX macros.
 To use nudge I made a holder for nudge which is screwed instread of the right handle in the printer.
 After determination the nozzle offsets you need to dismantle the holder.
-It is necessary to print some space because of the changed bed heigt.
+It is necessary to print some spacer because of the changed bed height.
 The nudge plate should sit good fixed on the printer bed to avoid wrong measurement.

 ## Top riser
 Thx to Clutch Kick for the design with smooth outet walls.